ibm-cloud-docs/vmwaresolutions/shared/shared_viewing-endpoints.md

 | Private network IP | The IP address for the private network. |
 | Service address | The IP address that your virtual data center is allocated for {{site.data.keyword.cloud_notm}} access. |
 | Allow listed IPs and subnets | The list of all allow listed IP addresses and subnets for the virtual data center. |
 {: caption="Table 1.
-Private network endpoint items" caption-side="top"}
+Private network endpoint items" caption-side="bottom"}

 The **Service address** is available only when you select the *Dedicated 1 Gbps uplinks* or *Dedicated 10 Gbps uplinks* **Device type** when you order the private network endpoint.
 {: note}